Terms & conditions to book your accommodation

 - The entrepreneur shall at all times see to it that the holiday residence, both inside and outside, satisfies all environmental and safety demands that (may) be set by the authorities in connection with holiday residences.

 - The tourist shall be obliged to observe strictly all safety precautions that are in force on the site.
 He shall also see to it that fellow tourist(s) and/or third-party/parties that visit him or stay with him shall observe strictly the safety precautions in force on the site.

 - The entrepreneur shall be obliged to maintain the recreation grounds and the central facilities in a good state of repair.

 - During the term of the agreement, the tourist shall be obliged to maintain the holiday residence and its immediate surroundings in the same state as the one in which the tourist received such.

-- The tourist, fellow tourist(s) and/or third party/parties shall not be allowed to dig into the site, to fell trees, to trim down bushes or to carry out any other act whatsoever of a similar nature.
+- The tourist, fellow tourist(s), and/or third-party/parties shall not be allowed to dig into the site, to fell trees, trim down bushes, or carry out any other act whatsoever of a similar nature.